Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Related Work

 \section{Related Work}

 Due to its inherent complexity, Urban Rail Transit (URT) disruption management has been largely studied in the literature.
 Shalaby et al.~\cite{shalaby2021rail} reviewed recovery models and algorithms for real-time railway disruption management, which involves timetable adjustment, substitute bus scheduling, and crew rescheduling.
-The in-depth study on substitute bus scheduling was done by Zhang et al.~\cite{zhang2021metro}, their model incorporated the additional costs of mobilizing the substitute bus fleet into the objective function, offering a more comprehensive approach to optimizing services.